villivald/the_road_to_next/Notes.md

 - use the action function (upsertTicket) in the form [ticket-upsert-form.tsx](./the-road-to-next-app/src/features/ticket/components/ticket-upsert-form.tsx)
 - display the error messages in the form [form.tsx](./the-road-to-next-app/src/components/form/form.tsx) (form abstraction)
 - toaster notifications can be implemented with `npm i sonner` package as a one option, with `<Toaster/>` component in the main layout and `toast.success` or `toast.error` methods. [form.tsx](./the-road-to-next-app/src/components/form/form.tsx) - in this case we are also using custom `useActionFeedback` hook to show the toast notifications [use-action-feedback.ts](./the-road-to-next-app/src/components/form/hooks/use-action-feedback.ts)

+## Cookies
+- cookies can be handled with `cookies` from the `next/headers` package, e.g. [cookies.tsx](./the-road-to-next-app/src/actions/cookies.tsx)
+- in our case cookies are set in the [upsert-ticket.ts](./the-road-to-next-app/src/features/ticket/actions/upsert-ticket.ts) and [delete-ticket.ts](./the-road-to-next-app/src/features/ticket/actions/delete-ticket.ts) actions
+- cookies functions are then used in the [redirect-toast.tsx](./the-road-to-next-app/src/components/redirect-toast.tsx) component to show the toast notifications - `<RedirectToast />` component is used in the tickets and a single ticket pages for rendering the toast notifications after redirecting